plone/plone.restapi-client/docs/actions/types.md

 ## Get Type Field

+### Query function

-This function returns the information about the fieldset of the type provided.
+Use the `getTypeFieldQuery` function to get the query for fetching the information about the field of the type provided.

-- Function name: `getTypeFieldQuery`
+### Hook

+Use the `useGetTypeField` hook to get the information about the field of the type provided.

 ### Parameters